mwd1993/phpFast/README.md

 # phpFast
-A really light-weight library that allows you to do basic php things a bit quicker.<br>
+A really light-weight php library that allows you to do basic, tedious things, quicker.<br>

 ### Instantiate the class